JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 - MLM evaluation and revision of CLM generation

+Type of closed loop control (a piece of executive function).
+Also, a type of computational critic.

   - Measure MLM understanding of a word in context via context relevant information attributable to the word (via KL divergence)

 Called contextual divergence

   - Use a combination of MLM contextual divergence and CLM perplexity to evaluate textual interestingness

-- Correlation of errors with length of output attention dilution

 - Generate and identify rhetorical structures (including chiasmi) via language model

+computational rhetorical criticism

+- Long narrative generation with experience control

   - The encoder of the generic architecture could be replaced with an algorithm used to adjust the topic of generation enforced upon the decoder. (potential control system connection point)

+  - Use decoder only model and output buffer management (like asymptotically increasing entropy) to generate stories

 - Implement cross-generative attention (described above)

+- Error detection and visualization

+- Attention Dilution may account for errors and topic loss

+- Add information to transformers by adding a database that is accessible via MIPs to augment and facilitate domain specific knowledge